onset/lameta/README.md

 ### l10n

-When running laMeta, if you see this in the Chrome debug console:
+When running lameta, if you see this in the Chrome debug console:

 `Uncaught Error: Cannot find module './en/messages.js'`